yzanhua/Demo/logvol_passthru/README.md

 }
 }
 ```
-When a `H5Dwrite` is made, it is expected to invoke Log VOL first, then Passthru
+When an `H5Dwrite` call is made, it is expected to invoke Log VOL first, then Passthru
 VOL and finally the native VOL.

+If Log Vol plugin is correctly used, the output file format should be `HDF5-LogVol`.
+If
+Passthru Vol is correclty used, several strings conataining substring "PASS THROUGH VOL"
+should be printed to `stdout`.

 ## Results.
 We provide a simple [makefile](./makefile) to run the project.